weaviate/weaviate-io/developers/weaviate/search/aggregate.md

 You can set the `distance` operator to specify the maximum dissimilarity (i.e. minimum similarity) of results to be aggregated.

-The query below retrieves the 10 `question` objects that have vectors that are within a distance of `0.19` to `"animals in space"`.
+The query below retrieves the 10 `question` objects that have vectors that are within a distance of `0.19` to the vector for `"animals in space"`.
 It also returns the sum total of the `point` property.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python">